picosonic/js13k-2022/devdiary/diary.md

     timeline.add(0, function() {console.log("A");}).add(1000, function() {console.log("A");}).begin();

 Made message boxes less transparent, 50% was a bit too see-through.
 Also spaced out better vertically.

+Removed predictive random number generator as we are not going to need anything other than standard random.
+Saves about 140 bytes in .zip size.